,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Bisu Kani is a dawn display of auspicious items—seasonal fruits, grains, flowers, mirrors, and coins—that symbolizes abundance, clarity, and prosperity for the year ahead.
-The moment of viewing fosters gratitude and hope.
+Bisu Kani is a curated dawn display of auspicious items such as seasonal fruits, grains, flowers, mirrors, and coins.
+It symbolizes abundance, clarity, and prosperity for the year ahead.

-Rituals include early-morning oil baths, home purification, rangoli at thresholds, temple visits, and greetings to elders.
-Families wear fresh attire, share festive meals inspired by local Tulu cuisine, and practice seva (service) to extend blessings to neighbors.
+Common Bisu observances include early-morning oil baths, home purification, rangoli at thresholds, temple visits, and greetings to elders.
+Families also wear fresh attire, share festive Tulu meals, and engage in seva, or service.

-How is Bisu connected to Mesha Sankranti and Solar New Year traditions?
+How is Bisu connected to other Solar New Year celebrations?